-- Despite the importance of reading fluency, out of the eight lessons we analysed, there was only ONE lesson where students were required to do echo reading and choral reading. - The main reasons for this lack of emphasis on reading fluency could be (1) the tight curriculum in HK and (2) lack of reading materials which are both accessible and appealing enough to be re-read by struggling readers comfortably and enjoyably.
+- Despite the importance of reading fluency, out of the eight lessons we analysed, there was only ONE lesson where students were required to do echo reading and choral reading. - The main reasons for this lack of emphasis on reading fluency could be (1) the tight curriculum in HK and (2) lack of reading materials which are both accessible and appealing enough to be re-read by struggling readers on their initiative.

-Suggested structure fo Do you like recording audios
+Suggested structure fo